Stevie-Guy/TheCafeSim/README.md

 This is a simulator in which you are a coffee shop owner and you need to build a successful business.

 ## Software used for this project
-- Visual Studio Code version: 1.77.0
+- Visual Studio Code version: 1.77.0 and Visual Studio 2022
 - Compiler: gcc (MinGW.org GCC-6.3.0-1) 6.3.0

 ## About the game